Peter has written extensively about high sensitivity since 1997, when he first learned he was an HSP.

 How does that "work," exactly?

-People who have been exposed to prolonged abusive situations typically develop a form of "acute hypervigilance" that totally mimics many of the fundamental aspects of being an HSP.
+Most visibly, those who have been exposed to prolonged abusive situations typically develop a form of "acute hypervigilance" that totally mimics many of the fundamental aspects of being an HSP.

 And therein lies the distinction.
 The abuse victim's sensitivity is a (totally valid, I might add!) survival technique, while Dr. Aron's work with High Sensitivity concerns itself with genetics.